Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 14 Januari 2025 14.21.25 UTC
+- WIB: Selasa, 14 Januari 2025 15.29.26 UTC
-- WITA: Selasa, 14 Januari 2025 15.21.25 UTC
+- WITA: Selasa, 14 Januari 2025 16.29.26 UTC
-- WIT: Selasa, 14 Januari 2025 16.21.25 UTC
+- WIT: Selasa, 14 Januari 2025 17.29.26 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: friendship
+Kategori: inspirational